Baikonur Cosmodrome Tour

 - Service Charges and Gratuities.

-- All lectures, excursions, entrance fees and local guides.
+- All excursions, entrance fees and local guides.

-- Return economy flights from Almaty to Baikonur and taxes
+- Return economy flights from Almaty to Baikonur in economy class.

 What’s not included in our Tour